 Several specialist insurance firms cater for the over 65s, helping you travel with confidence.

 Age Co Travel Insurance – with no upper age limit, this is a good bet for older travellers.
 Age Co Travel Insurance offers both single trip and annual travel insurance policies.

 Columbus Direct – a travel insurance company that caters for travellers over the age of 65.
 It covers up to the age of 85 on a single trip, and up to 74 on annual policies.
 There are various levels of policy to further tailor your travel insurance.

 Saga Travel Insurance – the specialist over 50s travel and insurance company offers travel insurance to the over 50s with no upper age limit.

-World First – offers a truly age-defining policy, with single trips up to age 100, and up to 79 on annual cover.
+World First – offers a truly age-defining policy, with single trips up to age 100, and up to 79 on an annual cover.

 Over 65s travel insurance tips

-No matter which travel insurance policy you choose or where you go, there are some travel insurance tips worth knowing.
+No matter which travel-insurance policy you choose or where you go, there are some travel insurance tips worth knowing.
 They can save money when buying, increase medical support or make the chance of a successful claim more likely.